45

 Back to auction

-Born in 1864 to draper parents, trained by his brother, a goldsmith and chiseler, in the jewelry trade, René Boivin founded the jewelry house bearing his name in 1890.
+Born in 1864 to parents who were cloth merchants, and trained in the jewellery trade by his brother—a goldsmith and engraver—René Boivin founded the jewellery house bearing his name in 1890.
 In 1893, he married Jeanne Poiret, sister of the famous fashion designer Paul Poiret.
-Together, they developed an original and modern style, strongly influenced by the Haute Couture and contemporary artistic trends - cubism, Art Deco - in order to create some of the most daring jewelry of the early 20th century.
+Together, they developed an original and modern style, strongly influenced by Haute Couture and contemporary artistic movements – Cubism, Art Deco – to create jewellery that would rank among the most daring of the early 20th century.

-Moutard gave up her brushes to Marie Caroline de Brosses.
+Moutard handed over her brushes to Marie Caroline de Brosses.